technophile81/liri-node-app/README.md

 Finally, check out a song that is parsed from a text file by inputing `node liri.js do-what-it-says` and see what happens!

+Once you're done, check out the log.txt file and find all your results!
+Results will append so add as much as you would like.